BUSS® Therapy with Us

 Session 1 – Initial Call

-The initial call is with your BUSS® Practitioner.
+The initial call is for parents/carers with the allocated BUSS® Practitioner.
 We can arrange this via telephone or video call, whichever you feel most comfortable with.
 This will give the opportunity to talk through your child’s early experiences, family life, current presentation and movement, and discuss hopes and expectations for BUSS®.
 You can also think with your Practitioner about the best plan for working together and get a feel for the rhythm of the intervention.

 Session 2 – Initial Assessment

-Your Practitioner will ask you to do a range of different BUSS® activities and games with your child to inform the initial assessment report.
+Your Practitioner will ask you to play a range of different BUSS® activities and games with your child to help us make sense together of your child’s foundation sensorimotor systems and think about where to start.

-For face-to-face sessions, you will meet your Practitioner at our centre in Farsley (near Leeds, West Yorkshire) while if you are working with us remotely, your Practitioner will request video clips of these activities to review.
+For face-to-face sessions, you will meet your Practitioner at our centre in Farsley (near Leeds, West Yorkshire) while if you are working with us remotely, your Practitioner will ask you to play the games at home with your child, video record them and upload the clips to a secure site to review.
+They will then meet with you to look at those videos together.

 Session 3 – Post Assessment Check in

-Following your initial assessment, your Practitioner will schedule a chat with you to answer any questions from the report, and think about how you’re getting on as you get started with the BUSS® activities and games.
+Following your initial assessment, your Practitioner will schedule a chat with you to answer any questions that you might have after reading the report, and think about getting started with the BUSS® activities and games.
+We’ll set goals together for the work and agree on your priorities.

 Sessions 4 & 5 – Calls with your Practitioner

 With your Practitioner, two calls will be scheduled (typically fortnightly) to check in on how things are going.
-Between these contact sessions, your Practitioner will request video clips of certain activities to review progress and think with you about any adaptations that would be right for your child.
+Between these contact sessions, your Practitioner will request video clips of the activities and games you’ve been playing to review progress and think with you about any adaptations that would be right for your child.
+We always want to make sure we get the level of challenge just right so the games are not so tricky that your child gets disheartened, but not so easy that they’re not building their foundation systems either.
+It’s a fine line to tread!

 Session 6 – Midway Review